in28minutes/course-material/13-az-900-azure-fundamentals/downloads.md

 # AZ 900 - Azure Fundamentals

-Thank You for Choosing to Learn from in28Minutes
+Thank You for Choosing to Learn from in28Minutes.

-Follow these steps to get ready for the course!
+Two Simple Steps to get started.

 ## STEP 1 : Presentation